Cancer vs Heart Disease

 —and it’s not weakness.
 It’s survival.

-It takes TWO YEARS to fully recover.
-Mentally.
-Physically.
-Psychologically.
-But no one tells you that.
-No one talks about the identity part.
+It takes two years to fully recover.
+Mentally, physically and psychologically.
+But no one tells you that and no one talks about the identity part.

 I was lucky.
 I had the strength to seek out the help I needed.
 I was fucking determined to find myself.
 And it took two fucking years.